sebastienparadis/Visualized-A-Star-Path-Algorithm/README.md

 # Visualized A* Path-Finding Algorithm

-This visualization of the A* Path-Finding ALgorithm invites users to set a start point and an end point, then draw any configuration of obstacles they want.
+This visualization of the A* Path-Finding Algorithm invites users to set a start point and an end point, then draw any configuration of obstacles they want.
 The user can modify the dimensions, # of rows and columns, and create complex mazes or puzzles.
 Regardless, the A* Path Finding Algorithm will search the grid, finding the shortest path from start to end.

 **Complex Maze:**